bmguillo/NLC_JobRecommendations_HR/README.md

     - Remove column headers so that Watson NLC can properly classify the data e.g. [weather sample](https://github.com/bmguillo/watsonnaturallanguageclassifier_hrjobrecommendations/blob/master/weather_data_train.csv)

 ## Process to train/test a classifier in Watson Natural Language Classifier Pt.
-2:
+2(sample classifiers in training data & funnel real data to test creation of new classifiers)